What is a HIPAA Security Risk Assessment?

 Element 3: Assessing Current Security Measures

-For this part of the security risk analysis, organizations should address their “state of security.”
+For this part of the HIPAA security risk assessment, organizations should address their “state of security.”
 They should do so by:

 - Assessing and documenting the security measures they use to safeguard ePHI.